kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 the immediate faculty were involved in the different missions of the department.
-I made sure to request an additional meeting with undergraduate teaching assistants to envision mentorship and program development opportunities, if it was not already included in the schedule.
+I made sure to request an additional meeting with undergraduate teaching assistants to envision mentorship and program development opportunities if it was not already included in the schedule.
 The departments that most impressed me demonstrated a high level of engagement from staff and students outside of the classroom.
 Likewise, the nature of the requests you make in the planning of the interview will make an impression upon the faculty